kavixiu/courseware-lms-content/contributor_templates/contributor_process.md

   4. Walk through the training content.
 This is the meat of the content, containing all the navigation, concepts, links, step-by-step processes, etc. This is where the bulk of your screencast will take place.
 (There is no set number of sentences for this part, just be sure that the length is consistent with the time requirement for the video, i.e. ~5 minutes for a training video, ~10 minutes for a product walkthrough video, ~15-45 minutes for a demo video):
   *"Start by ensuring that your computer has enough free memory for the Learning VM download.
 You will need at least 3 gigs of unused space...
 Next, navigate to the Learning VM download site.
 Click the button to download the Learning VM.
 Click to open the .ova file... "*

   5. Video wrap-up and additional resources.
-A very brief recap about what the viewer has learned, and resources where to find more information or people who can answer additional questions.
+A very brief recap about what the viewer has learned, and resources for where to find more information or people who can answer additional questions.
 (3-5 sentences)
   *"In this video I first introduced you to the Puppet Learning VM, then I walked you through the system requirements and the quest completion process.
 Lastly, I covered a few common issues that you might encounter.
 I hope you enjoyed this video and found it helpful.
 If you would like to read more about using the Puppet Learning VM, visit the docs at ____.
 If you have any unanswered questions, please reach out to services-portfolio@puppet.com.
 Thanks for watching!"*

 ### 3. Now you are ready to record your video and audio!